 The special charge was passed as part of the 2022 operating budget and it is expected to continue in additional budgets to come.

-The City’s costs to continue providing services - all services, not just recycling - are higher than its revenues.
+The City’s costs to provide services - all services, not just recycling - are higher than its ability to generate revenue to pay for these services.
+This is called a "structural deficit."

-The State has placed limits on local governments’ ability to increase property taxes while also reducing state aid to cities.
+The State has placed limits on local governments’ ability to increase property taxes while also limiting state aid to cities.

-There are two options to address this gap of funding.
+There are two options to address this gap in funding.

 One option is to provide fewer services and the other is to find new ways to pay for services through mechanisms like special charges.